How to Deal with Altitude Sickness on High Treks

 Continuous Flow vs. Pulse-Dose

 Continuous flow delivers a steady stream of oxygen, whereas pulse-dose releases oxygen only when you inhale.
 Choose what suits your needs best.
+Ask your guide or doctor for recommendations based on your planned route.

 Monitoring Your Health

 Keeping track of your condition can prevent problems from escalating.
+I wish I had done this more systematically on my first high-altitude trip.

 Use a Pulse Oximeter

 Monitors your blood oxygen levels.
 Readings below 90% at high altitudes could indicate problems.
+They’re small, cheap, and worth carrying.
+I bring one on every high trek now.

 Keep a Health Journal

 Document your daily activities, diet, and symptoms.
 Helps identify patterns that might contribute to altitude sickness.
+Looking back at my notes from that Nepal trip, I can see exactly when I should have taken a rest day.

 Role of Physical Fitness

 While physical fitness won’t prevent altitude sickness, being in good shape helps you manage the demands of high-altitude trekking better.
+Strong cardiovascular conditioning means your body has more reserves to draw on.

 Cardiovascular Training

 Include running, cycling, and swimming in your routine.
 Aim for exercises that boost lung capacity and endurance.
+Train at elevation if you can—even hiking in moderate mountains before a big trip helps.

 Strength Training

 Focus on leg muscles to support long treks.
 Squats, lunges, and leg presses can be beneficial.
+Strong legs mean you expend less effort on the trail, leaving more energy for adaptation.

 Mind Over Matter